-Also, redundant tissue at the back of the mouth and nose can cause an interruption to the free flow of air through these passages.
+Most often the cause of snoring is simple:Obstruction to the flow of air through the nose as seen with a deviated nasal septum, enlarged nasal turbinates, or polyps can cause snoring.Also, redundant tissue at the back of the mouth and nose can cause an interruption to the free flow of air through these passages.
 A long palate and uvula are usually the culprits.

 At the end of the roof of the mouth, the soft tissue of the palate spans across the back of the throat and separates it from the opening to the nose.
 Attached to its end is the “bell” like uvula.
 As those structures dangle in the airway, they can vibrate particularly during the relaxed state of sleep causing the irritating and disturbing noises of snoring.